achmad-az/TestWork8887/README.md

+# TestWork8887

+In this repository i put the whole wp-content directory & database sql file to make easier to install this theme.

+1. just install fresh wordpress in your local
+2. pull this repo
+3. replace your wp-content directory
+4. import the database
+5. Change the database URL to your localhost URL and you can follow these [instructions](https://docs.google.com/document/d/1IgUgUFAtRvFNE0jOqvEMfmVhcStI29ZbPp1nvF46cPE/edit?usp=sharing)
+6. by this method you will easier and faster to install this theme and plugin

 # Cities Weather Widget & Custom Post Type

 This project is a WordPress solution that includes a custom post type for “Cities,” a custom taxonomy for “Countries,” and a widget to display the weather of selected cities.
 It also includes a custom page template for displaying a searchable table of countries, cities, and their temperatures.